Group-Sparse Smoothing for Longitudinal Models with Time-Varying Coefficients: Introduction

-Longitudinal studies collect repeated measurements on the same subjects and are central to modern biomedical, public-health, and social-science research. \citet{diggle2002analysis} gave a comprehensive account of modeling principles for longitudinal outcomes, while \citet{laird1982random} established the random-effects framework that underlies linear mixed models for subject-specific heterogeneity.
-From a marginal perspective, \citet{liang1986longitudinal} introduced generalized estimating equations (GEE), which remain a cornerstone for population-level inference under working correlation structures.
+Longitudinal studies collect repeated measurements on the same subjects and are widely used in biomedical, public health, and social science research. \citet{diggle2002analysis} described general modeling principles for longitudinal outcomes, while \citet{laird1982random} established the random-effects framework underlying linear mixed models for subject-specific heterogeneity.
+From a marginal perspective, \citet{liang1986longitudinal} introduced generalized estimating equations (GEE) for population-level inference under working correlation structures.

-A key limitation of constant-effect regression is that many covariate effects may evolve over time.
-To capture such dynamic associations, \citet{hastie1993varying} introduced varying-coefficient models (VCMs), in which regression effects are allowed to change smoothly with time.
-Subsequent work developed both the statistical foundation and practical estimation tools for this class of models.
-For example, \citet{fan1999statistical} established statistical estimation theory for VCMs, \citet{hoover1998nonparametric} studied nonparametric smoothing estimators for longitudinal data, and \citet{wu2006nonparametric} provided a systematic treatment of nonparametric longitudinal regression.
-Taken together, these developments strongly support flexible modeling of temporal heterogeneity, but they also highlight an important practical issue: in many applications, only a subset of predictors should genuinely vary with time, whereas others are constant or inactive.
+Constant-effect regression cannot represent associations that evolve over time.
+Varying-coefficient models (VCMs) address this restriction by allowing regression effects to change smoothly with time \citep{hastie1993varying}.
+Their statistical foundations include estimation theory for VCMs \citep{fan1999statistical}, nonparametric smoothing for longitudinal observations \citep{hoover1998nonparametric}, and a general treatment of nonparametric longitudinal regression \citep{wu2006nonparametric}.
+In many applications, however, temporal flexibility is needed for only a subset of predictors; the remaining effects are constant or inactive.